jeaffbozos/MagicEden-NFT-Scripts/README.md

 ## Wallet Attribute Evaluation

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; MagicEden provides an evaluation of a users wallet by the floor value of each NFT.
 This evaluation is clearly a lower bound on the true market value of the NFTs in a wallet because it ignores attribute rarity.
 The ```wallet_evaluation.py``` will instead look and add up the value of each NFT by it's highest attribute floor.
 Attributes with no floor are given a value of zero (this will likely change).
-For now the script will only look at one collection at a time.
+For now the script will only look at one collection at a time in a users wallet.

 **Run With:**